stc/HackPact/README.md

 # HackPact
-A one month experimentation with sound, algorithms and unconventional sequencers (See each folder for specific info)
+A one month experimentation with sound, algorithms, visual music and unconventional sequencers (See each folder for specific info)

 ### Aesthetic constrains: